jpvantassel/python3-course/adv/unittesting.md

     - If the testing strategy changes then there is no reasons to change the source.

-In short, if you are developing a module or package that is unliklely to be shared, writting your tests in the same file offers some advantages, however placing your tests in a `test` folder with one test file per module is a more general and extensible option and is generally recommended.
+In short, if you are developing a module or package that is unlikely to be shared, writing your tests in the same file offers some advantages, however placing your tests in a `test` folder with one test file per module is a more general and extensible option and is generally recommended.